AmpersandJS/ampersand-input-view/README.md

 It does the following:

 - Automatically shows/hides error messages based on tests
-- Will not show error messages pre-submit or it's ever had a valid value.
-This lets people tab-through a form without triggering a bunch of error message.
+- Will not show error messages pre-submit or it's never had a valid value.
+This lets people tab-through a form without triggering a bunch of error messages.
 - Live-validates to always report if in valid state, but only shows messages when sane to do so.

-It only have one small dependency.
-Works well with ampersand apps, backbone apps or anything else, really.
+It's built on [ampersand-view](ampersandjs/ampersand-view) so it can be extended with `extend` as you might expect.

 ## install